BlueField Software Overview

 Port existing applications to and develop new applications for BlueField

 Patch, configure, rebuild, update or otherwise customize your image

-The BlueField family of DPU devices combines an array of 64-bit Armv8 A72 cores coupled with the NVIDIA® ConnectX® interconnect.
-Standard Linux distributions run on the Arm cores allowing common open source development tools to be used.
-Developers should find the programming environment familiar and intuitive which in turn allows them to quickly and efficiently design, implement and verify their control-plane and data-plane applications.
+Standard Linux distributions run on the Arm cores allowing common open-source development tools to be used.
+Developers should find the programming environment familiar and intuitive which in turn allows them to design, implement, and verify their control-plane and data-plane applications quickly and efficiently.